Short-time statistics of extinction and blowup in reaction kinetics: Summary and Discussion

-Intrinsic noise can drive stochastic population dynamics, as described by a jump Markov process, towards unusually fast first-passage events.
-To study this class of phenomena, here we focused on the short-time regime of extinction and blowup processes, where the probability distribution $\mathcal{P}(T)$ of the first-passage time $T$ exhibits an essential singularity as $T\to0$.
+\black{Intrinsic noise can dramatically accelerate population extinction or blowup.
+Here we focused on the situation} where the probability distribution $\mathcal{P}(T)$ of the extinction or blowup time $T$ exhibits an essential singularity as $T\to0$.
 We critically compared two methods of evaluation of the $\mathcal{P}(T \to 0)$ tail: a time-dependent WKB method, directly applied to the forward master equation of the process, and a (time-independent) WKB method applied to the Laplace-transformed backward master equation.
-The time-dependent WKB approach is useful in predicting the optimal path of the conditioned process and in capturing a leading order behavior of the $\mathcal{P}(T \to 0)$ tail, including the essential singularity.
-It misses, however, a large ($T$-dependent) pre-exponential factor of the $\mathcal{P}(T \to 0)$ tail.
+The time-dependent WKB approach is useful in predicting the optimal \black{---that is, the most likely---} path of the conditioned process, and in capturing a leading order behavior of the $\mathcal{P}(T \to 0)$ tail, including the essential singularity.
+It misses, however, a pre-exponential factor of the $\mathcal{P}(T \to 0)$ tail \black{which can be $T$-dependent and therefore large}.
 Moreover, this factor can depend on subdominant reaction channels, see Sec.~\ref{coalescence_and_death}, and therefore carry important information about the underlying stochastic process.
-To describe these, one can go to a subleading WKB order, but such a calculation is not easy because of the intrinsic time-dependence of the problem.
+To describe these, one can go to a subleading order \black{of the time-dependent WKB method}, but such a calculation is difficult because of the intrinsic time-dependence of the problem.

-As we have shown here, the Laplace space WKB formalism, combined with the inner solution, avoids this difficulty and allows for a straightforward order-by-order perturbation theory, which fully recovers the short-time tail of the first passage time's probability distribution.
+As we have shown here \black{(see also Ref. \cite{M2025b})}, the Laplace space WKB formalism, combined with the inner solution, avoids this difficulty and allows for a straightforward order-by-order perturbation theory, which fully recovers the short-time tail of the first passage time's probability distribution.
 The solution involves matching between the WKB and inner asymptotics, which is possible due to the presence of a common region of validity where the two curves overlap.

+\black{It is useful to put this formalism into a more general perspective.
+The application of backward master equations (or, for continuous Markov processes, of backward Fokker-Planck equations), in conjunction with the Laplace transform, to first-passage problems is by itself a standard technique, see e.g. Refs. \cite{Redner_2001,Krapivsky_Redner_Ben-Naim_2010}.
+Yet, it has been mostly used previously in situations where \black{the Laplace transformed equation} is exactly solvable.
+A combination of Laplace-space WKB approximation and the inner solution, based on the relevant small parameters, potentially extends the applicability range of the method.}